noahdotpy/idwt/docs/modules/networking.md

 ## block-networking

-This module uses iptables to add a REJECT rule to all users in the `affected-users` key.
+This module uses iptables to add a REJECT rule to all users listed in the `affected-users` key.

 The default value for this key is `false`.